US Navy chief fired over handling of SEAL saga involving Trump

 The White House said in November that Trump had restored Gallagher’s rank and had pardoned two Army officers accused of war crimes in Afghanistan.
 Critics had said such actions would undermine military justice and send a message that battlefield atrocities will be tolerated.

-In a letter published in media reports, Spencer took parting shots at Trump and defended the need to preserve “good order and discipline throughout the ranks” — something Navy officials had believed the peer review board would help ensure.
+In a letter acknowledging his termination, and seen by Reuters, Spencer took parting shots at Trump and defended the need to preserve “good order and discipline throughout the ranks” — something Navy officials had believed the peer review board would help ensure.

-“The rule of law is what sets us apart from our adversaries,” Spencer wrote, according to the reports.
+“The rule of law is what sets us apart from our adversaries,” Spencer wrote.

 “Unfortunately it has become apparent that in this respect, I no longer share the same understanding with the Commander in Chief who appointed me.”